After 125 consecutive days of writing, the first draft of my novel is complete! In this post, I share the next steps in my book-writing process.

 I don’t want my readers to experience any of those frustrations.
 But that has required a lot of careful consideration.

 In its current state, my book is very dialogue-heavy.
-I think that the character exchanges are the most entertaining part of my story, but it definitely needs tweaking.
+I think that the character exchanges are the most entertaining part of my story, but it needs tweaking.
 I want my characters to sound natural and real in their delivery, but there’s a balance that I haven’t quite hit.

-In editing our podcast, I’ve become hyperaware of speech patterns, and it has made me realize that we speak very differently than we write.
+In editing our podcast, I’ve become hyperaware of speech patterns, which has made me realize that we speak very differently than we write.
 Even well-spoken people are not completely fluid in their delivery.
 Books, tv shows, and movies tend to make their dialogue sharp and refined, which makes for a more entertaining experience, but in doing so, we sacrifice relatability.
 The human factor gets lost.

 Maybe I’m chasing a white rabbit, but I want for my dialogue to sound both sharp and natural.
 We’ll see what happens.

 The final word count for the first draft came in at 138, 308.
-For context, it’s a little bit longer than Twilight (118, 975 words) but not quite as long as Harry Potter and the Deathly Hallows (198, 227 words).
+For context, it’s a little bit longer than Twilight (118, 975 words) but not as long as Harry Potter and the Deathly Hallows (198, 227 words).

-I’m so humbled by the outpouring of support I’ve received through the first part of this project.
+I’m humbled by the outpouring of support I’ve received through the first part of this project.
 If you are one of those people, thank you.
 Your encouragement is fueling this story and will be better because of it.